cdklabs/cdk-proserve-lib/API.md

 - *Type:* string | string[]

-Path(s) on the local file system to the static asset.
+Path(s) on the local file system to the static asset(s).

+Each path must be eihter a directory or zip containing the assets

 ---